CIA activities in Nicaragua: 1985

 A declassified CIA document dated for March 13, 1985, and addressed to Pat Buchanan, reveals details concerning the 'White Propaganda' operation in Nicaragua.
 Consultants, such as Professor Guilmartin, were hired to produce CIA propaganda op-ed pieces for The New York Times and The Washington Post newspapers to advance the agency's agenda in Nicaragua.
 The "White Propaganda" operation included The Wall Street Journal that ran a piece on Nicaraguan arms build-up with the help of Buchanan office and staff.
 A news story broadcast by Tom Brokaw was about what the "freedom fighters" were doing and to get some positive spin on the whole situation.
 Many more examples of the White Propaganda operation were communicated to Buchanan, but many were not to keep a low profile and not draw attention to the stories.

 April 1, 1985, Robert Owen (codenamed "TC" for "The Courier") wrote Oliver North (codenamed "The Hammer") detailed the Southern Front Contra operations.
 He reported that Adolfo Calero (codenamed "Sparkplug"), the leader of the Nicaraguan Democratic Force (FDN), had chosen a new commander for the Southern Front.
 This new commander was previously a captain of Eden Pastora and had been paid to defect to the FDN.
 Owen states that the new Southern Front officials of the FDN units include "people who are questionable because of past indiscretions".
 Some of these officials were Jose Robelo, who Owen describes as having "potential involvement with drug running", and Sebastian Gonzalez, who Owen states that he is "now involved in drug running out of Panama".

 In a July 12 entry, Oliver North wrote about a call from a retired Air Force general named Richard Secord.
 The two of them discussed a Honduran arms warehouse where the Contras planned to purchase weapons.
-According to the notebook, Second told North that "14 M to finance [the arms in the warehouse] came from drugs."
+According to the notebook, Secord told North that "14 M to finance [the arms in the warehouse] came from drugs."